Destiny 2 Festival of the Lost 2020 start time update and new rewards

-Gamers can expect the return of the Horror Story and the Braytech Werewolf, along with a Ghost and Sparrow to earn.
+Gamers can expect the return of the Horror Story and the Braytech Werewolf, along with some spooky new Ghost and Sparrows designs to earn.

-The Haunted Forest will be a main part of the Festival, with plenty of chests available to open.
+The Haunted Forest will be a big part of the Festival, with plenty of chests available to open for those who can take down enemies to extend their timers.

 A message from Bungie adds: “The Haunted Forest is back and filled with ghoulish enemies.
 This year, we’ve added five chests to the end of the activity for five times the loot!